ENGL 2105 : Workplace-Based Writing and Research

 • Validate -- validation is the feeling that your contributions to the world are appreciated, valued.
 What everyone wants more than any thing is to feel like they contribute something valuable and to have others recognize and appreciate them.
 If you want someone to communicate freely and openly, you need to make them feel like their contribution matters to something imporant.
 To make anyone feel good, appreciate what they do; if they don't do anything (or what they do isn't relevant), appreciate what they value or, if all else fails, what they have.

 • Suspend judgment -- don't analyze or infer or evaluate until you are sure you heard what they meant to say and keep in mind that we don't always say what we mean or mean what we say, sometimes through lack of skill or nervousness or lack of forethought, but also of course sometimes through guile.
 Remember that why a person says something can inform what they mean but you can't discount what they said merely because you suspect their motives.
+Also, you don't necessarily need to share your inferences.
+If the person you are inteviewing is purely a source of information, your opinions aren't relevant.

-• Seek clarification -- Don't assume agreement on the definition of key terms.
+• Seek clarification -- Don't assume the definition of key terms.
 "When you say 'expensive' do you mean $100 or $10,000?"
 When you say "This is hopeless", do you mean "success is impossible" or "I'm tired and frustrated and I want to stop"?
 Often, to understand someone you need them to keep talking.
 Try to draw your interlocutor out by saying things like, "That's interesting.
 Tell me more."
 "Do you remember a time when..."
 "What would it be like if..."

 • Seek elaboration when informant's words inspire further (relevant) questions

-• Reflect -- when you think you know what their message is, say it back to them in the least annoying way possible, either by literally repeating their words or by drawing a clear and relevant inference.
+• Seek Confirmation -- when you think you know what their message is, say it back to them in the least annoying way possible, either by literally repeating their words or by drawing a clear and relevant inference.
 "So, what I'm hearing you say is..."
 "Am I right, then, in thinking..."
 "It seem like you are feeling..."

 • Summarize -- if the conversation is lengthy and includes different sections, summarize before you transition.
 Seek confirmation of agreement at the end of each section and at the end of the conversation.

 • Share -- don't just nod and say, "If I hear what you are saying..."
 Offer something of your own experience in return.
 Mirror, commiserate, re-assure, share.
 Don't play "I can top that" in an effort to share, and don't inadvertently redirect the conversation.
-Let the interlocutor lead but be visibly and audibly present.
+Let the interlocutor lead, but be visibly and audibly present.

 • Talk less; Listen more.